[Federal Register: June 6, 2002 (Volume 67, Number 109)]

 Overview of this information collection:

-(1) Type of Information Collection: Extension of a currently
+(1) Type of Information Collection: Extension of currently approved

-(2) Title of the Form/Collection: Notice of Immigration Pilot
+(2) Title of the Form/Collection: Data Relating to Beneficiary of

 (3) Agency form number, if any, and the applicable component of the

-Department of Justice sponsoring the collection: No Agency Form Number
+Department of Justice sponsoring the collection: Form G-79A.

 (4) Affected public who will be asked or required to respond, as